austinthiel/MD-Challenge/README.md

 - **_id** _(required)_ — The Mongo ObjectID string given to you via the `/jobs` POST request

 ### Return format
-A response with key "status" and value of 200, and one of the following:
+A 200 response, and one of the following:

 - **"enqueued"** — The job has been added to the queue.
 - **"dequeued"** — The job was dequeued by a worker for processing.